SunGard-Labs/grunt-sg-release/README.md

 Your Git repository will need to have both *develop* and *master* branches created and pushed to the remote server.
 Also, do not try to recreate existing versions, this will break [grunt-bump](https://github.com/vojtajina/grunt-bump) release cycle.

 ## Getting Started

+Once you're familiar with all the requirements, you may install this plugin with this command:

 ```shell
 npm install grunt-sg-release --save-dev